SuHui03/guanchengWan.github.io/_pages/about.md

 # 🔎 Research
 I am enthusiastic about immersing myself in the field of artificial intelligence, particularly focusing on graph data.
 Currently, my research interests revolve around three primary areas:

-a) Graph Learning for X (Scientific Discovery and Public Health)
+a) Graph in Science (Biotechnology and Public Health)

 b) TrustWorthy Graph Learning